inmbolmie/elfacun/MANUAL.md

 ![wifi quality](./images/wifi.jpg)

 So to have good feedback about the signal quality the module is experiencing I have added an on-screen signal quality indicator when on Lichess mode.
-It is a colored dot next to the lower part of the board picture:
+It is a coloured dot next to the lower part of the board picture:

 - Green dot indicates good signal
 - Orange dot indicates weak signal